izumi-ccyy/OpenFOAM-6/applications/solvers/multiphase/interFoam/interMixingEvapFoam/Development of interMixingEvapFoam.md

 ## temperaturePhaseChangeTwoPhaseMixtures

-+ rename `temperaturePhaseChangeTwoPhaseMixtures` as `temperaturePhaseChangeThreePhaseMixtures`
++ rename `temperaturePhaseChangeTwoPhaseMixtures` as `temperaturePhaseChangeThreePhaseMixtures` and the following files

 ## interMixingEvapFoam.C